 Whether organizations have the IT skills required to deliver these capabilities is an open question.
 A recent CIO study from Harvey Nash/KMPG, for example, reported that the percentage of organizations reporting that skill shortages were holding them back dropped to 54%, down from 65% before the pandemic, but the drop was much less than during the 2008 financial crisis and demand for technology remains robust.

-Technical skills may also become more available as COVID-19 opened many organizations to geographically dispersed talent pools through remote working, but gaining technical expertise in security, architecture and integration remains a significant challenge.
+Technical skills may also become more available as COVID-19 opened many organizations to geographically dispersed talent pools through remote working, but gaining technical expertise in security, architecture and integration remains a significant challenge when assembling digital transformation teams.
 This expertise is even more critical in 2021 because there are often hundreds of technology products and services with competing capabilities and confusing terminology in most categories.
 Running efficient proofs of concept with optimal success criteria requires a strong understanding of business drivers and technical capabilities.
 Furthermore, organizations need expertise to develop multi-cloud, data, service and application integration strategies.

 To close technical gaps, the challenge in 2021 is to stop emulating the technical strategies evangelized at the biggest and most successful technology companies.